techfromsage/advanced-mis/topics/timeseries.md

 ### Events with class `list.item.click`

-Only available when using new list view and new list edit from November 2019 onwards
+Only available when using new list view and new list edit from November 2019 onwards.

+This event will give you an overview of how users are interacting with the reading list.

+This should be seen as a expression of desire to do one of the click actions and doesn't necessarily mean that the thing clicked on was viewed.

 | Column | Description | Examples |
 | --- | --- | --- |